 - to help speed up the work on new features

 - to keep the project going

 - to thank the author

-taghycardia is freeware and provided without any warranty.
+taghycardia is provided without any warranty whatsoever.
 Use at your own risk.
 In no circumstances the author shall be liable for any damage incurred as a result of using the program.
 Please read the documentation, make sure you understand the purpose of the program, and review carefully the changes it offers prior to applying them.

 Feel free to write on anything concerning the program to email@example.com (again: NO, I don't need website design services) or comment right here:

 Reviews & Awards

 |"Simple utility for automatically normalizing the tags of entire MP3 folders without having to go through complicated configuration panels"

 |"A free-to-use program that can resolve faulty metadata in your music folders to make them easily accessible on your mobile devices"